arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 If you are deeply interested in Ruby, you probably already know about [`Kernel#at_exit`](http://www.ruby-doc.org/core-2.0/Kernel.html#method-i-at_exit).
 You might even use it daily, without knowing that it is there, in many gems, solving many problems.
-Maybe even too many ?
+Maybe even too many?

 <!-- more -->